nabilgouri/nabilgouri/README.md

 I also do mobile and web developement, i enjoy learning new programming languages and frameworks like flutter , FLASK and Django.

-Skills: Python/Dart/Computer vision/Medical Image Analysis
+Skills: Javascript/MERN stack/Python/Dart/Computer vision/Medical Image Analysis

-- 🔭 I’m currently working on The Eye Can Talk Project
+- 🔭 I’m currently working as a software consultant
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate on More NLP Projects